Creating Accessible Content (WCAG 2.0 Conformance)

 How to Meet - Non-text Content (1.1.1)

+Some out-of-the-box components, such as Carousel and Slideshow do not provide a means for adding alternate text descriptions to images.
 When implementing versions of these for your AEM instance, your development team will need to configure such components to support the alt attribute so that authors can add it to the content (see Adding Support for Additional HTML Elements and Attributes ).

 Creating Good Text Alternatives